indexdata/rfcs/text/0003-folio-breaking-changes.md

 - **Communication Protocol**: the shape of a request or response either to or from a given endpoint

-- **Data Model Change**: A change in implementation that will require the addition, modification or removal of tables, columns or JSON structures in the storage layer.

 - **Direct Dependency (UI)**: A package or module that is explicitly required by a particular project in order to function at runtime.

 - **Development Dependency (UI)**: A package or module that is explicitly required by a particular project in order to be built.